 Harbour Town Gold Coast, Biggera Waters

 Another dog-friendly shopping centre on the Gold Coast is Harbour Town Gold Coast.
-Located in Biggera Waters, its the largest outlet centre in Australia, with over 220 stores.
-There is no mention of the pet policy on their website, but I’ve been assured by previous visitors that dogs are allowed in the main section plus some stores.
+Located in Biggera Waters, it’s the largest outlet centre in Australia, with over 220 stores.
+The pet policy on their website requests that you keep your dog leashed and clean up after them.
+Two dog-friendly drinking fountains are located outside Rip Curl and Michael Kors.

 Dog-Friendly Shopping Centres in SA